Skip to Content

 There’s a little corner of Istanbul that’s very special to us.
 Karaköy Fish Market (Karaköy Balık Pazarı) was not just a market but also a place to go and eat.

-You could eat anything from üskümrü / hamsi ekmek (mackerel or anchovy sandwich) to fish soup and even a full seafood platter whilst enjoying a can of beer, glass of wine or rakı on the shores of the Golden Horn.
+Or even a full seafood platter whilst enjoying a can of beer, glass of wine or rakı on the shores of the Golden Horn.

-It was all a bit ramshackle, rickety chairs and tables, hawkers trying to tempt you into their little eatery, barbecues along the pathway packed with sizzling mackerel waiting to be wrapped in dürüm along with vibrantly coloured salad stuffs.
+There were barbecues along the pathway packed with sizzling mackerel waiting to be wrapped in dürüm, along with vibrantly-coloured salad stuffs.

-…and then, in June 2015, we woke up one morning to tweets galore.
+And then, in June 2015, we woke up one morning to tweets galore…

 Gone!

-To say we were shocked and genuinely saddened – wow, that’s an understatement.
+To say we were shocked and genuinely saddened?
+Wow, that’s an understatement!

-Many of the folks of Istanbul knew this was in the offing but we’re tucked down here in our own little corner of Turkey; Fethiye.
+Many of the folks of Istanbul knew this was in the offing.
+But we’re tucked down here in our own little corner of Turkey; Fethiye.

 The waters of the Golden Horn slapping against the shore, seagulls eyeing our food.